27 Interesting & Fun Facts About Belgium (That You Probably Didn’t Know)

 23. Belgium has the world’s smallest city

-Belgium has some beautiful historic cities, like Bruges, Ghent, Antwerp, or Leuven.
-In addition, we have many smaller towns, but there is one that Belgians are particularly proud of – Durbuy.
+Belgium has plenty of beautiful historic cities like Bruges, Ghent, Antwerp, Namur, Dinant, Mechelen, and Leuven, just to name a few.
+It also has many smaller towns, but there’s one place Belgians are particularly proud of: Durbuy.

 24. Belgians co-invented the World Wide Web

-When talking about the things that Belgium is famous for, people often forget that we have great universities and lots of scientists in Belgium.
-Here’s just one example – the invention of the World Wide Web (www).
+When listing things Belgium is famous for, people often forget that the country also has strong universities and plenty of scientists.
+One of the best examples is the invention of the World Wide Web.

-Belgian computer scientist Robert Cailliau together with his English colleague Berners-Lee, invented the hypertext system for accessing documentation, which eventually led to the creation of the World Wide Web.
+Belgian computer scientist Robert Cailliau worked together with his British colleague Tim Berners-Lee on developing the hypertext system used to access and share information.
+That work eventually led to what we now know as the World Wide Web.

 25. You have to pay to use a bathroom in Belgium